Healthy Homes Assessment Pirimai

 Rental Property Home Assessments Pirimai

-Areas of rental properties that are impacted by Healthy Homes Standard.
-Healthy Homes Standard in Pirimai include each:
+Property rental areas that are affected to Health Homes Standard.
+Healthy Homes Standards in Pirimai include each:

 • Living Room